instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

 - The OAuth 2.0 exchange for an access token is implemented in the frontend.
-  Make sure to engage with [Instill Product](https://github.com/orgs/instill-ai/teams/product) in order to prioritise the OAuth support for this component.
+  Make sure to engage with [Instill Product](https://github.com/orgs/instill-ai/teams/product) in order to prioritize the OAuth support for this component.

 ### Implement the component interfaces